zsedenyia/Works/Cisco_commands.md

 # Change router or switch name

-hostname "hostname"
+hostname R1 or SW1

+# Secure priviledge exec mode

+enable secret password - type 7 encryption - can looked up on the net

+# Secure all passwords in the config file

+service password-encryption

+# enable secret - md5 encryption - more secure

+enable secret "password"

 # secure user exec mode

 line console 0
 password "password"
 login

-# Secure priviledge exec mode

-enable secret password

 # Banner for the message of the day